casasmanu/coststracker/README.md

 - use docker to deploy everything and have the code organized, so if i migrate the app from rpi will continue working

 ....

+initial config variables:
+- CSV PATH - excel should be in certain path, if not the code should create it.
+- bot token
+-